Skip to main content

 Read the autopsy

 Every startup in this graveyard had one fatal assumption.
-Kasspian finds yours — then shows you the cheapest way to test it before you build.
+Kasspian finds yours — then shows you the fastest way to test it before you build.

 Pressure-test my idea